nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 * Create the `docker-compose.yml` from the example: `cp docker-compose.yml.example docker-compose.yml`
 * Make sure you can access the [Internal Docker Registry](https://ais.anexia-it.com/display/SI/Interne+Docker+Registry)
 * Build the docker container: `docker-compose build`
-* Install the NPM dependencies: `docker-compose run --rm node npm install`
+* Install the dependencies: `docker-compose run --rm node yarn install`
 * Build the application, start development server and watch for changes: `docker-compose up`

 ## Installation and update instructions for deployment

 You may need the following common tasks during the development of the application:
-* Run code lint: `docker-compose run --rm node "npm run lint"`
+* Run code lint: `docker-compose run --rm node "yarn run lint"`
-* Run unit tests: `docker-compose run --rm node "npm run test"`
+* Run unit tests: `docker-compose run --rm node "yarn run test"`
-* Collect all translatable strings: `docker-compose run --rm node "npm run makemessages"`
+* Collect all translatable strings: `docker-compose run --rm node "yarn run makemessages"`
-* Add a NPM dependency to the application: `docker-compose run --rm "node npm install --save DEPENDENCY_NAME"`
+* Add a dependency to the application: `docker-compose run --rm "node yarn add DEPENDENCY_NAME"`
-* Add a NPM development-only dependency to the application: `docker-compose run --rm node "npm install --save-dev DEPENDENCY_NAME"`
+* Add a development-only dependency to the application: `docker-compose run --rm node "yarn add --dev DEPENDENCY_NAME"`

 ## Manual tasks

 All of the commands described below assume that you have your docker-compose up and running (e.g. by using `docker-compose up`).
-* Build the application for production: `docker-compose run --rm node "npm run build"`
+* Build the application for production: `docker-compose run --rm node "yarn run build"`
-* Build the documentation: `docker-compose run --rm node "npm run generatedocs"`
+* Build the documentation: `docker-compose run --rm node "yarn run generatedocs"`
-* Build the storybook: `docker-compose run --rm node "npm run storybook-build"`
+* Build the storybook: `docker-compose run --rm node "yarn run storybook-build"`

 ### Adding screens